 The model-turned-photographer opens up in a piece for i-D about how she uses self-portraiture to explore her issues with mental health.

-Broken by years of battling depression, addiction and a traumatic stint in a psychiatric ward during a turbulent decade long modelling career -- finding work in high fashion before moving into more commercial agency work -- Kimbra Audrey turned to photography and built herself back together again.
+Broken by years of battling depression, addiction, and a traumatic stint in a psychiatric ward during a turbulent decade-long modeling career — finding work in high fashion before moving into more commercial agency work — Kimbra Audrey turned to photography and built herself back together again.
 Here, Kimbra discusses the importance of her creative therapy.

 "I've suffered from depression my entire life.
-I was raised in a broken home and began modelling when I was 15, in Seattle, as a way to escape and become financially independent.
-I always loved photography and fashion, and modelling seemed like the most lucrative job you could have as a teenager.
+I was raised in a broken home and began modeling when I was 15, in Seattle, as a way to escape and become financially independent.
+I always loved photography and fashion, and modeling seemed like the most lucrative job you could have as a teenager.

-I graduated high school early and moved to NYC by myself when I was 17, to pursue a career in modelling.
-I did some high fashion modelling when I was younger, but found the pressure to be a size zero too challenging.
+I graduated high school early and moved to NYC by myself when I was 17 to pursue a career in modeling.
+I did some high fashion modeling when I was younger, but found the pressure to be a size zero too challenging.
 So then I signed with a more commercial agency and started doing more commercial work.
-However, I never felt good -- something was always wrong with me, I was either too big, too thin, too tall, too ethnic, too brunette, the list goes on...
+However, I never felt good — something was always wrong with me, I was either too big, too thin, too tall, too ethnic, too brunette, the list goes on and on.
 For the first few years, I had trouble keeping an agency because of my changing weight.
 My self-esteem was shattered.
 I hated myself when I looked in a mirror.
-So, I learned how to be an actress and act confidently for a client when inside I really just wanted to cry.
-I became extremely depressed and vulnerable but didn't think I could do anything else.
+So I learned how to be an actress and act confidently for a client when inside I really just wanted to cry.
+I became extremely depressed and vulnerable, but didn't think I could do anything else.